controlmyspace/Computational-Practices-Visualisation-and-Sensing/README.md

 - Output: `pisa_data.json` with a `distraction_by_country` array consumed by the frontend's country explorer via `fetch()`

 ### Narrative structure
-The site follows Freytag's Pyramid (introduced in Week 4):
+The site follows Freytag's Pyramid (introduced in Week 4 of the course):
 - **Exposition** — classroom distraction rates
 - **Rising action** — scores drop with more screen time
 - **Climax** — the sweet spot chart (not all screen time is equal)